Top-Tuning: a study on transfer learning for an efficient alternative to fine tuning for image classification with fast kernel methods: Results

 \autoref{fig:Pretrain_accs}(Right) refers to fine-tuning accuracy for each pre-train.
 ImageNet pre-training corresponds to the best accuracy.
 The difference between the other pre-training configurations is marginal.
-This is probably due to the fine-tuning training procedure, which mitigates the weight of different pre-training. \autoref{table:Pretrains_accs} summarizes the quantitative results in terms of accuracy drop w.r.t. the original ImageNet pre-training.
+This is probably due to the fine-tuning training procedure, which mitigates the weight of different pre-training. \autoref{table:Pretrains_accs} summarizes the quantitative results in terms of accuracy drop with respect to the original ImageNet pre-training.

-\paragraph{Preliminary results with transformers.} In the last few years a new generation of models, called \textit{transformers}, has been introduced.
-Such models are usually composed by hundreds of million of parameters, obtaining state-of-the-art performances.
-Commonly, they are pre-trained on an extended version of ImageNet called ImageNet21k\cite{DBLP:journals/corr/abs-2104-10972}.
-In the following experiments we replace the first convolutional part of the pipeline with a Vision Transformer(ViT-L/16) as presented in \cite{https://doi.org/10.48550/arxiv.2010.11929}.
-With 32 target datasets for the top-tuning approach and 2 target datasets for the fine-tuning one, we perform $650$ additional training processes.\\

-For the top-tuning pipeline, we were able to replicate our analysis on all the 32 target datasets.
-We report the results in \autoref{table:Models_accs_transf}, where $\Delta Acc= Acc_{\mathrm{Transform}} - Acc_{\mathrm{Conv}}$ is the accuracy gain of transformer w.r.t. the usual DenseNet201.
-On average $\Delta Acc=4.58\% \pm 5.36\%$ showing good improvements by using the pre-trained transformer as features extractor.

-For the fine-tuning approach, due to long training times, we could not replicate the analysis on all the datasets.
-We carried out the whole analysis on two small datasets (Citrus Leaves and Oxford Flowers) where we reached an absolute accuracy of $97.5\%$ and $99.1\%$, respectively.
-If we compare these values with the ones obtained by the top-tuning pipeline ($98.3\%$ and $99.5\%$, respectively) the results confirm the marginal accuracy benefits of fine-tuning a transformer model.
-On the training time, we obtain an even more remarkable speedup the speedup ( $226.19\times$ and $185.05\times$, respectively).